longle0702/nyc-taxi-trip-duration/README.md

-i dont hang with rats that's some new type shit
+I dont hang with rats that's some new type shit